Ciapas-Linux/Ciapas-Linux/README.md

 <br><br>
 <H3><p align="center">
 Repositories contains my own projects / IT experiments and also copy some of third party open-source projects with small modifications for help easier builds for mobile platforms.
-More coming soon...
+Much more coming soon...
 </p></H3>

 <br><br>